 That’s something I have always struggled with for our clients over the years.
-After spending a year in War Room which is Digital Marketers mastermind group.
-What an amazing experience where we had direct access to the marketing funnel gurus like Ryan Deiss, Perry Belcher, Frank Kern and shared the meeting with high-level players such as Neil Patel, Russell Brunson, Mike Cooch and the marketers behind Beach Body.
+I spent the past year in War Room which is Digital Marketer’s mastermind group.
+This was an amazing experience where we had direct access to the marketing funnel gurus like Ryan Deiss, Perry Belcher, Frank Kern and shared the meeting with high-level players such as Neil Patel, Russell Brunson, Mike Cooch and the marketers behind Beach Body.

 Talk about getting the inside track on some of the most successful marketing funnels in the industry.
 The one thing all these gurus have in common is that all of them have a physical product to sell.
 Josh and I sat there without a product to sell, yes we harnessed some of the knowledge to launch the Seven Figure Agency and the Seven Figure Agency Mastermind.
 But what we wanted to figure out is how we could take this knowledge and get better results for our plumbing and HVAC clients.